CraftAcademyLabs/ca_course/library_challenge/important_topics.md

 ### Searching in a Hash

-Let's say that you heve the above `collection` of books or whatever.
+Let's say that you have the above collection of books or whatever.
 Now you want to search for a specific item.
-Let's say we would like to search for "Pippi Långstrump".
-We could do something like this.
+If we would like to search for "Pippi Långstrump", we could do something like this

 ```bash
 2.2.3 :002 > collection.detect { |obj| obj[:item][:title] == "Pippi Långstrump"  }